Levies - Detailed Workflow Guide

 REMEMBER TO CHECK THE LIBRARY IN SAFARI for your company's specific policy for resolving this type of warning.

-3.1 Does the debtor/customer have an account?
+3.2 Does the debtor/customer have an open account?

 The garnishee/FI processor determines this by accessing the core system records.
 This is completed manually and cannot be automated in Safari.
-If the debtor is not a customer or has no funds, after notifying the applicable parties, that matter should be closed with a status of "Closed No Account/Debtor" or "Closed No Funds."
+If the debtor is not a customer or has no funds, after notifying the applicable parties, that matter should be closed with a status of "Closed No Account/Debtor" or "Closed

-3.2 What funds were available when the order was processed?
+4.2 Point-in-Time - What funds were available when the order was processed?

-Most garnishee/FIs save screenshots of the customer's account to show funds available at the time the order was received.
+If your financial institution has not enabled API Integration, most will save screenshots of the customer's account to show funds available at the time the order was received.
 This gives your company liability protection if there was later a dispute about what funds existed at the time the garnishee received the legal order.

 SAFARI TIP